spectralcode/OCTproZ/paper/paper.md

 We especially hope for more open source publications within the OCT community to reduce the time necessary for the replication of OCT processing algorithms and thereby accelerate scientific progress.

 # Funding
-This work was partially funded by the European Regional Development Fund (ERDF) and the state Lower Saxony as part of the project OPhonLas.
+This work was partially funded by the European Regional Development Fund and the state of Lower Saxony as part of the project OPhonLas (EFRE-SER 2014-2020, 85007492).

 ![](figures/efre.png)